The performance management system in 2020 will look different. This article [2018 update] covers 7 future performance management trends.

 Best-in-class companies go for high energy, short sessions that tackle the core of individual goal setting.
 The use of learning instruments like video and other e-learning tools is also becoming very popular.

-6. Performance management cycle: more focus on link with strategy
+6. Reinventing the performance management system: more focus on link with business strategy

 Individual goal setting is not an individual exercise that you undertake to satisfy Human Resources.